You can change the language that appears to you and your visitors in Squarespace.

-There are two language settings you can control separately:
+There are two separate language settings:

 - Account language - Change the settings that help you navigate Squarespace and edit your site.